 The object of desire:

-Of all the flaws mentioned, I think this is the book's biggest one.
+Of all the flaws mentioned, I believe this is the book's most significant one.
 What drives our hero for 200 pages is nothing but vanity.
 He simply cannot get over the fact that he was beaten by some hoodlums.

 This guy is so upset that for five weeks can't be bothered to pick up the phone and give a ring to his wife after she has left him with the "chasing gangsters or keeping me" choice.